Dixieland jazz: Dutch "Old-style jazz"

-Largely occurring at the same time as the "New Orleans Traditional" revival movement in the United States, traditional jazz music made a comeback in the Low Countries.
-However, most Dutch jazz bands (such as The Ramblers) had long since evolved into the Swing-era while the few remaining traditional jazz bands (such as the Dutch Swing College Band) did not partake in the broader traditional revival movement, and continued to play ragtime and early jazz, greatly limiting the number of bands aspiring jazz musicians could join or (as they were using instruments unavailable to most Dutch musicians such as double basses and the piano) were forced to improvise, resulting in a new form of jazz ensemble generally referred to "Oude Stijl" ("Old Style") jazz in Dutch.
+Largely occurring at the same time as the "New Orleans Traditional" revival movement in the US, traditional jazz music made a comeback in the Low Countries.
+However, most Dutch jazz bands (such as The Ramblers) had since evolved into the swing era, while the few remaining traditional jazz bands (such as the Dutch Swing College Band) did not partake in the broader traditional revival movement, and continued to play ragtime and early jazz.
+This greatly limited the number of bands aspiring jazz musicians could join (as they were using instruments unavailable to most Dutch musicians such as double basses and the piano), so were forced to improvise, resulting in a new form of jazz ensemble generally referred to "Oude Stijl" ("Old Style") jazz in Dutch.

 Influenced by the instrumentation of the two principal orchestral forms of the wind band in the Netherlands and Belgium, the "harmonie" and the "fanfare", traditional Dutch jazz bands do not feature a piano and contain no stringed instruments apart from the banjo.
-They include multiple trumpets, trombones and saxophones accompanied by a single clarinet, sousaphone and a section of Marching percussion usually including a washboard.
+They include multiple trumpets, trombones and saxophones accompanied by a single clarinet, sousaphone and a section of marching percussion usually including a washboard.

-The music played by Dutch jazz bands includes both the original New Orleans tunes, as well as the songs of the revival era.
-In terms of playing style, Dutch jazz bands occupy a position between revivalist and original New Orleans jazz, with more solos than the latter but without abandoning the principle of ensemble playing.
-With the average band containing up to 15-players, Dutch jazz bands tend to be the largest ensembles to play traditional jazz music.
+The music played by Dutch jazz bands includes original New Orleans tunes and songs of the revival era.
+In playing style, Dutch jazz bands occupy a position between revivalist and original New Orleans jazz, with more solos than the latter, but without abandoning the principle of ensemble playing.
+With the average band containing up to 15 players, Dutch jazz bands tend to be the largest ensembles to play traditional jazz music.

 Styles influenced by traditional jazz

 Musical styles showing influences from traditional jazz include later styles of jazz, rhythm and blues, and early rock and roll.
 Traditional New Orleans second-line drumming and piano playing are prominent in the music of Fats Domino.
 The New Orleans drummer Idris Muhammad adapted second-line drumming to modern jazz styles and gained crossover influence on the R&B style of James Brown.
 Soprano saxophonist Steve Lacy combined New Orleans style polyphonic improvisation with bebop.
-Bassist Charles Mingus paid homage to traditional jazz styles with compositions such as Eat Dat Chicken and My Jellyroll Soul.
-The contemporary New Orleans Brass Band styles, such as the Dirty Dozen Brass Band, The Primate Fiasco, the Hot Tamale Brass Band and the Rebirth Brass Band have combined traditional New Orleans brass band jazz with such influences as contemporary jazz, funk, hip hop, and rap.
-The M-BASE (Multi-Basic Array of Synchronous Extemporization) improvisational concept used by ensembles including Cassandra Wilson, Geri Allen, Greg Osby, Steve Coleman, Graham Haynes, Kevin Eubanks and others is an extension of the polyphonic improvisation of New Orleans jazz.
+Bassist Charles Mingus paid homage to traditional jazz styles with compositions such as "Eat That Chicken" and "My Jellyroll Soul".
+The contemporary New Orleans brass band styles, such as the Dirty Dozen Brass Band, The Primate Fiasco, the Hot Tamale Brass Band and the Rebirth Brass Band, have combined traditional New Orleans brass band jazz with such influences as contemporary jazz, funk, hip hop, and rap.
+The M-Base (Multi-Basic Array of Synchronous Extemporization) improvisational concept used by ensembles including Cassandra Wilson, Geri Allen, Greg Osby, Steve Coleman, Graham Haynes, Kevin Eubanks and others is an extension of the polyphonic improvisation of New Orleans jazz.